 - Optimize the welding process to allow gases to escape.

-- Gas flow meter to be configured with the correct flow settings.
+- The gas flow meter is to be configured with the correct flow settings.

 Welding Defects Overlap